 "We were not provided with any document regarding checking of physical existence as a part of internal control as of balance sheet date," opined the auditor's report.

-The company also failed to maintain workers profit participation fund (WPPF) and did not provide for gratuity fund (GF) and provident fund (PF) during the year.
+The company also failed to maintain workers profit participation fund (WPPF) and did not provide gratuity fund (GF) and provident fund (PF) for a long period of time.

-The company also failed to declare dividend over the years.
+The company, which was listed on the DSE in 1984, failed to declare dividends over the years.
 Its paid-up capital is Tk 17 million and authorised capital is Tk 35 million while total number of securities is 1.70 million.